 Treatment of foreskin infection in dogs

 The neutering of a male dog ends the production of semen, because the testicles and epididymides are removed.
 The prostate does remain in place but, as the level of testosterone decreases, the function of the prostate also declines.
 Neutering is one way of ending secretion, but rinsing of the foreskin can also treat the symptoms.
-The foreskin can be flushed out from the inside using an antimicrobial rinsing liquid and syringe available from pharmacies and vet’s surgeries.
+The foreskin can be flushed out from the inside using a rinsing liquid and syringe available from pharmacies and vet’s surgeries.
 In their normal state, many antiseptics are too strong for the mucous membranes.
 The solutions are diluted to a suitable strength under the guidance of a physician.
 Flushing out is done daily from a few days to two weeks, or according to the symptoms.
 Sometimes with more serious inflammations, treatment may also consist of a course of antibiotics in addition to flushing out.
 A convenient aid to ease everyday life is the use of wet wipes that do not irritate the mucous membranes.
 With these lint-free wipes, it is quick and easy to clean both the foreskin and the folds of the vulva.
 Because secretion from the foreskin is linked to hormones, when a dog gets older the problem often calms down by itself.

 Skin problems in dogs and cats

 According to studies, more than one-fifth of problems brought to small animal vets concern skin disorders.
 With dogs, the most common reasons for contacting vets are ear infections, purulent skin infections, blockage of the anal glands, fleas and atopic rashes.
 With cats, typical problems are abscesses, fleas and ear infections.

 Causes of skin problems